 Replying to a disgruntled customer within 24 hours is crucial, but don’t rush ahead without considering these next important steps:

-2. Take stock of the situation:
+2. Take action and take stock of the situation:

 - What did they buy?